|

 Abstract

 The increase of CO2 into the atmosphere due to fossil fuel is exceeding the measured accumulation.
 A part of this excess CO2 is dissipating into the ocean and other CO2-sinks.
 The dissipation rate can be derived from reliable data.
 The CO2 flows are modeled using a physics decay formula, which fits the data between 1880 and 2020.
 It is robust enough to use for extrapolation in scenarios of future increase of atmospheric CO2 due to fossil fuels.
 It is determined that the half life of the remaining excess CO2 is ~37 year.
 If the use of fossil fuel would stabilize at the level of years 2019-2020, the atmosphere would contain ~515 ppM in the year 2100.
-Doubling, however, is beyond scope.
-If the increase of fossil fuel use would persist at a rate of 1,5%/yr, we should expect 647 ppM in 2080.

 The assumption is valid, that excess CO2 is caused by the use of fossil fuels.
 However, the increase would be limited also in its consequences.